cph101/Lets-Do-Wiki/docs/brewery/blocks.md

   {
     "name": "Corn",
     "imageId": "corn.png",
     "description": "Can be found in Villages.
-If you having trouble finding Kernels just throw some Beetroot Seeds on a Woodcutter and enjoy your freshly... cut Kernels."
+If you having trouble finding Kernels just throw some Beetroot Seeds on a Stonecutter and enjoy your freshly... cut Kernels."
   },
   {
     "name": "Barley",
     "imageId": "barley.png",
     "description": "Same as Corn.
-If you having trouble finding Barley Seeds just throw some Wheat Seeds on a Woodcutter and enjoy your freshly cut Barley Seeds."
+If you having trouble finding Barley Seeds just throw some Wheat Seeds on a Stonecutter and enjoy your freshly cut Barley Seeds."
   }
 ];